Out of every seven online transactions, one is performed across borders.

 Please note this table is merely a brief glance as many other conditions may affect the final value fee.

 From this, you can see Mollie is the better choice if you are an EU-based business and mostly handle local payments.
 If your store sells more in the US, Stripe is a great candidate.

-We hope from this article you see how best to make currency switching as easy as possible for your international customers throughout their whole shopping journey.
+We hope that from this article, you see how best to make currency switching as easy as possible for your international customers throughout their whole shopping journey.